Pass That Herb! Herbal Essences Company And Products Review 2019

-The Naked collection is the ultimate embodiment of the principles at the brand’s core, which attracted people to Herbal Essences in the first place.
-The products are formulated without parabens, silicone’s, gluten or colorants.
-These also happen to be some of my personal favorite scents from Herbal Essences, but of course, that comes down to individual preference.
+The Naked collection is the ultimate embodiment of the principles at the brand’s core.
+That collection attracted people to Herbal Essences in the first place.
+The products do not contain parabens, silicone’s, gluten or colorants.
+These also happen to be some of my personal favorite scents from Herbal Essences.
+Of course, that factor comes down to individual preference.

 The White Grapefruit & Mosa Mint Shampoo and Conditioner are moisturizing, but are not greasy at all, and give nice volume and body to the hair.
 The mint makes them really refreshing and gives you a subtle tingling sensation that stimulate the scalp and hair growth.
 Hair looks thicker and healthier, and feels softer.

 The Rosemary & Herbs Shampoo and Conditioner smells like rosemary, mint and sandalwood which is earthy and calming.
 These are very similar to the White Grapefruit and Mosa Mint products, without the volumizing effect.
-These are called Naked Moisture, and they condition the hair beautifully without weighing it down.
+The Rosemary & Herb products are called Naked Moisture, and they condition the hair beautifully without weighing it down.

 Both of these sets are formulated with Herbal Essences’ signature bio: renew which is a blend of antioxidants, aloe and sea kelp that helps wake up dull hair, reverse the appearance of ageing, strengthen the hair and guards against UV damage.
-It’s full of vitamin A, B1, B2, C, D, and E, as well as minerals zinc, iodine, magnesium, iron, copper and potassium, so the bio-renew products offer a multitude of benefits and nourish the hair.
+It’s full of vitamin A, B1, B2, C, D, and E, as well as the minerals zinc, iodine, magnesium, iron, copper and potassium.
+As you can see, the bio-renew products offer a multitude of benefits and nourish the hair.

 The White Grapefruit & Mosa Mint Dry Shampoo is pretty darn amazing.
-It has a clean, fresh scent which is important for a dry shampoo because you put more of it in your hair than some other hair care items.
+It has a clean, fresh scent.
+This is important for a dry shampoo because you put more of it in your hair.
 The peppermint feels refreshing on the scalp, and it doesn’t weigh down your hair.
 The product does not leave a white cast or any residue in the hair.

-Cucumber and Green Tea Dry Shampoo is also part of the Naturals collection so it is paraben, silicone and colorant-free and includes the bio: renew blend.
+Cucumber and Green Tea Dry Shampoo is also part of the Naturals collection.
+It is paraben, silicone and colorant-free and includes the bio: renew blend.
 It works really well absorbing any greasiness and reducing buildup.
 The Color Me Happy Dry Shampoo is one I do not recommend.
-It goes on with a tacky, hairspray-like feel to it, and it leaves lots of buildup which just get worse throughout the day.
+It goes on with a tacky, hairspray-like feel to it, and it leaves lots of buildup.
+The buildup just get worse throughout the day.

 Herbal Essences Color Me Happy Shampoo Review

-Color Me Happy is a great shampoo in general, with botanical silk which makes hair look shiny and healthy, and the lovely Morrocan Rose essence.
+Color Me Happy is a great shampoo in general.
+The botanical silk and lovely Morrocan Rose essence makes hair look shiny and healthy.
 However, the claims to be color safe are questionable.
 Many with colored hair seem to say that this shampoo prevents hair dye from bleeding out in the shower and from discoloration or fading, but this shampoo is not sulfate-free.

-Sulfates are strong cleansers that usually strip hair dye from the hair, causing it to fade much faster than it would otherwise.
-Use this shampoo if you like the scent and want a gentler cleanser, but you’d probably want to avoid sulfates if your hair is colored.
+Sulfates are strong cleansers that strip hair dye from the hair, causing it to fade faster than it would otherwise.
+So if you color treat your hair, avoid all products that contain sulfates.
+Use this shampoo if you like the scent and want a gentler cleanser.

 Herbal Essences Cleansing Conditioner Review